They say you are what you drive. But if you drive a cheap car, it doesn’t have to say you’re cheap (let’s call it brilliantly frugal instead).

-Brighter headlight bulbs of the LED or Xenon HID variety are the norm now, and you can upgrade your dim lights or a dead bulb for a few dollars.
+Brighter headlight bulbs of the LED or Xenon HID variety are the norm now, but you can upgrade your dim lights or a dead bulb for a few dollars.
 Once you decide which, it should be a simple replacement job.

 Put On an Exhaust Tip

 Do you have a favorite geometric shape?
 Switching the exhaust tips is one of the only upgrades you can make to your car in which that part of your personality can finally be fulfilled.
-Oval, square, round or rectangular, exhaust tips are available, and you can go with chrome, black or another style.
+Oval, square, round and rectangular exhaust tips are available, and you can go with chrome, black or another style.
 There’s not a real performance gain that comes with adding one, but your car’s outward appearance will see the gain.
 If you’re looking for easy installation, avoid any exhaust tips that require welding.
 You should be able to get something that looks like it cost money while costing less than $50.

 Replace the Valve Stem Caps

 If you’re not driving around with a valve stem cap on each tire, breaking news: Your car looks like you don’t give a rat about it.
 It’s beyond appearances though: That little cap keeps dirt, dust and moisture out of the valve stem.
 Whether you need to replace one or more, or even if all are intact, new caps are a super cheap and easy upgrade.
 They are about 50 cents each if you buy the standard ones in bulk or are a few dollars each for special ones.
 You can customize caps with one of your photos, although if that doesn’t appeal to you, there are logos, colors and tons of designs.
 Rhinestones?
 Those exist, too.